 Of course we had to rehearse the kiss...although unfortunately he didn't actually execute it like this during the ceremony.

-We rehearsed quite quickly from about 4:00 to 4:30, and then had only an hour to transform ourselves into visions of royalty.
+We rehearsed quite quickly from about 4:00 to 4:30, and then had only an hour to transform ourselves.
 Gowns, tuxes, polished shoes, and glittering jewelry.

 It is always an interesting quest, finding a gown.
 It can't be just any gown, and there are so many out there.
 The first time I did this, I had one custom-made.
 This time I wanted to do the "real bride" thing: go shopping, find "the perfect dress."
 I wanted white and fancy and "a real wedding dress."
 I only went to three stores - two were consignment stores.
 I tried on dress after dress, really liking many of them.
 But this dress...there was something about it.
 And I didn't even know it would hang so lovely on a hanger!
 The lace, the train, the satin peeking out at the bottom, the fit, the white.
 It was idyllic and beautiful and I was extremely happy with it, so my search was over.